bbqkees/ems-esp-domoticz-plugin/README.md

 As I do not have an EMS thermostat myself, I would like to know if this works as intended.

 ## To Do List
-### Already available in the dev branch
-The following parameters are already available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev)<br>
-- Add the solar module device.
-- Add the mixer modules.
-- Add support for the DS18B20 temperature sensors.
-- Add support for multiple heating circuits (aside from hc1).
-- Make the topics configurable.

-### Not yet available
 - Add the additional topics for controlling thermostat night/day settings.
 - Add the heating and tapwater active parameters
 - Shower stats